cilium/cilium/Documentation/operations/troubleshooting.rst

 In the following example the first command extracts the numeric security identities for all dropped flows which originated in the ``default/xwing`` pod in the last three minutes.
-The numeric security identity can then be used together with the Cilium CLI to obtain more information about why flow was
+The numeric security identity can then be used together with the Cilium CLI to obtain more information about why a particular flow was dropped:
-dropped:

 .. code:: bash